auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 in the most relevant situations and incapable of making any other guarantees regarding delivery or non-delivery in other situations.

+I had been long aware of the existence and capabilities of Homomorphic Encryption.
+I was immediately aware that cryptoacoustics and HE are adversaries, even if I still don't have any deep understanding of HE itself.

 And yet, my concious mind was resolutely in denial about the connections between what I was doing and communications theory.
 The penny finally dropped when I had to finally admit to myself why I needed to acknowledge Dr. Doiron.